Azure-Samples/azure-samples-net-management/samples/compute/manage-virtual-machine/README.md

 description: "This code samples will show you how to manage a Vitural Machine using Azure SDK for .NET."
 urlFragment: compute-manage-vm
 ---
-# Getting started - Managing Vitural Machine using Azure .NET SDK
+# Getting started - Managing Virtual Machine using Azure .NET SDK

-This code sample will show you how to manage a Vitural Machine using Azure SDK for .NET.
+This code sample will show you how to manage a Virtual Machine using Azure SDK for .NET.

 ## Features